PaysanCorrezien/clovis/readme.md

-I'll help create a professional README.md for the Clovis project based on the provided context.
-Here's a well-structured version:

 # Clovis 🚀

 Clovis is a powerful application environment manager that helps you organize and launch groups of applications with a single command.
 It enables users to define custom environments and efficiently manage multiple application workflows.